 Variables to Consider

 It is always important to read the fine print of your policy of health insurance coverage.
 Many policies have restrictions about where you can seek treatment, how long they will cover treatment and what programs are covered.
 For example, one provider might cover in-state outpatient addiction treatment, but not the full cost of residential treatment.
-Contact us at Steps to Recovery and we can discuss how to work with your existing health insurance and get you the treatment you deserve.
+Contact Steps to Recovery and we can discuss insurance verification and how to work with your existing health insurance and get you the treatment you deserve.

 Health insurance coverage can be a critical issue when it comes to overcoming addiction.
 At Steps to Recovery in Levittown, Pennsylvania, we can help you get on the path to recovery.
 Take back control over your life and your health by calling us at 866-488-8684.